CCExtractor/rusty_ffmpeg/README.md

 Cross platform FFI bindings for FFmpeg inner libraries.
 This is a crate that:

-1. Linking FFmpeg libraries for you.
+1. Links FFmpeg libraries for you.
 2. Generates Rust binding for FFmpeg libraries.

 ## Getting started: